nakimoto/nakimoto.github.io/projects/jabsom-hpc.md

   - Information Technology
   - Computer Science
   - Super Computing
-summary: I built and HPC for the biosciences lab at JABSOM.
+summary: I built an HPC for the biosciences lab at JABSOM.
 ---
 # Project Background
 In the summer of 2020 I started working at the **Biosciences Expmed lab** at **John A. Burns School of Medicine** as an udergraduate research assistant.
 I worked on building an HPC for the lab to use, in order to process high quality imaging data more efficiently.
 I put together several servers and I installed *Centos*, *gulp*, and *slurm* on them.
 We used recycled servers from old offices and used parts ordered from various websites.
 The process took me about six weeks.